Prag8855/aab/content/guides/kontist-review.md

 Since I have to double-check every transaction, the AI just creates more work for me.
 There is no way to turn it off.

-Instead, I do everything in [Lexoffice](/out/lexoffice), and I ignore what Kontist tells me.
-The automatic VAT feature is useless to me.
-If you don't speak German, [Accountable](/out/accountable) is an English-speaking alternative to Lexoffice.
+Kontist integrates with [Lexoffice](/out/lexoffice), where I do all of my bookkeeping.
+All of my transactions are categorised there already.
+They already have the right VAT.
+Kontist sees this information, and still sets the VAT wrong.
+The Kontist support confirmed this.

+**The automatic VAT feature is useless.** It does not work.

 [![Screenshot of Kontist app: setting the VAT on a transaction](/images/kontist-sort-transactions.png "You must set the VAT on each transaction.
 The AI does it automatically, but it's often wrong")](/images/kontist-sort-transactions.png)